smallinaUCSD/cse15l-lab-reports/lab-report-2-week-4.md

 [Failure Inducing Input: Image Invalid URL or File](https://github.com/smallinaUCSD/markdown-parser/blob/main/Test3.md)

 The failure inducing input is that the java program can not handle invalid images.
 The bug in the system is that code can not handle images having invalid url patterns or files.
-As a result of this bug, the symptom is that is an index out of bounds error.
+As a result of this bug, the symptom is that an invalid url is printed.

 ![Markdown Test3 Fail](MarkDownTest3.png)
 The original code provided gave an invalid url.